IO Interactive: Background and foundation (1997–1998)

 In 1997, Reto-Moto was founded as a video game developer in Copenhagen.
-Before the studio finished any games, they struck a partnership with Danish film studio Nordisk Film in 1998 that would lead to the creation of a developer jointly owned by the two companies.
+Before the studio finished any games, it struck a partnership with Danish film studio Nordisk Film in 1998 that would lead to the creation of a developer jointly owned by the two companies.
 The resulting company, IO Interactive, was established on 16 September 1998, with Reto-Moto's seven employees—Jesper Vorsholt Jørgensen, Rasmus Guldberg-Kjær, Martin Munk Pollas, Karsten Lemann Hvidberg, Jacob Andersen, Janos Flösser, and David Guldbrandsen—serving as the founders and initial staff of IO Interactive.
-Nordisk Film and the seven founders each held a 50% stake in the venture.
+Nordisk Film held 50% in the venture, as did the seven founders combined.
 By March 2004, Nordisk Film owned 40.3% in IO Interactive.

 Hitman: Codename 47 (1998–2000)

 Early on, IO Interactive conceptualised a fantasy massively multiplayer online game (MMO) entitled Rex Dominus, however, Nordisk Film staff asked the development team to cease production on Rex Dominus and "test [themselves]" by developing a "simple shooter" instead.
 As such, the team opted for a run-and-gun action game, as it took less time to develop compared to an MMO, drawing inspiration from John Woo films, such as Hard Boiled and The Killer.
 They turned to develop for personal computers (PCs), because they were unable to acquire development kits for consoles, and had also found interest in the steady increase of PCs' 3D graphics capabilities.

 A part of the development on the game, which would later become Hitman: Codename 47, was the creation of the Glacier, the studio's proprietary game engine that fit their needs; co-founder Andersen stated: "Since killing was the main theme of the game, we wanted to do something special. [...]
 Standard 'death animations' just looked too static so some of the coders tried to see if they could use real-time inverse kinematics for the falling bodies.
 The first versions ran terribly slowly until one of the programmers figured out a way to fake the whole calculation."
 This led to the first use of advanced ragdoll physics in a video game.
 This physics system caught the eyes of British publisher Eidos Interactive, and especially staff member Jonas Eneroth, who thought that the system could greatly benefit Codename 47s gameplay.
 Following six months of negotiations, a publishing deal was signed between IO Interactive and Eidos Interactive.
 Eneroth became executive producer on the project.

 As executive producer, Eneroth encouraged the development team to stray away from the run-and-gun gameplay, and instead focus on a "methodical experience", including dragging dead bodies around the scene to create tension.
 He had previously worked on Deus Ex and Thief: The Dark Project, which had heavily exposed him to the stealth game mechanics he wished to see in Codename 47.
 The game was released on 19 November 2000, with reception mixed due to the difficulty of the game.